 In September 2020, the FASB issued ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets (Topic 958).
-The standard requires certain information be disclosed related to contributed nonfinancial assets, including disaggregation by category on the statement of activities and changes in net assets modified cash basis by type of contributed nonfinancial asset, qualitative information about whether the contributed nonfinancial asset was monetized or utilized during the reporting period, the nonprofit's policy about monetizing rather than utilizing the contributed nonfinancial assets, a description of any donor restrictions associated with the contributed nonfinancial assets, and the valuation techniques and inputs used to arrive at fair value measurement.
+The standard requires certain information be disclosed related to contributed nonfinancial assets, including disaggregation by category on the statement of activities and changes in net assets-modified cash basis by type of contributed nonfinancial asset, qualitative information about whether the contributed nonfinancial asset was monetized or utilized during the reporting period, the nonprofit's policy about monetizing rather than utilizing the contributed nonfinancial assets, a description of any donor restrictions associated with the contributed nonfinancial assets, and the valuation techniques and inputs used to arrive at fair value measurement.
 The amendments in the ASU should be applied on a retrospective basis and are effective for annual reporting period beginning after June 15, 2021.
-Early adoption of the ASU is permitted.
-The Organization is currently evaluating this ASU to determine the impact, if any, on its financial statements and disclosures.
+Adoption of this standard did not have a significant impact on the financial statements, with the exception of increased disclosure.